 As some of you might have noticed, I’m a castle fanatic.
-I’m also on a mission to visit all the best castles in Europe.
+I’m also on a mission to visit all the best fairy tale castles in Europe.
 It comes as no surprise then that I headed back to France – countries with one of the most beautiful castles in the world.
 It has the stunning castles of Loire Valley, gorgeous Mont St-Michel, Versailles and many smaller residence palaces.

 However, with Versailles being the most famous castle near Paris, I wouldn’t call it my favorite.
 Vaux le Vicomte castle stole my heart.

 When you’re itching for a chateau not very far Paris, consider Vaux le Vicomte.
 It’s an intimate alternative to the flash and crowds of Versailles.
 A lot of historians believe that Vaux Le Vicomte is the most important palace in France.
 It inspired Louis the XIV to build Versailles, the most luxurious palace in the world.
 But it also has a great story.

 While almost every visitor to France has heard of Versailles, Loire Valley, or even Fontainebleau, I feel like almost noone knows Vaux le Vicomte.
 Which is actually pretty funny, because most of you have probably seen this castles in movies or well-known photoshoots.